 You consent to us using and disclosing your personal information to facilitate the applicable primary purpose/s for which such information was collected in connection with:

-(j) marketing, events, conferences and promotional activities by us and other Cancer Councils (as defined in paragraph 6.1(f)) (including by direct mail, telemarketing, email, SMS and MMS messages);
+- marketing, events and promotional activities conducted by us and other Cancer Councils (including by direct mail, telemarketing, email, SMS and MMS messages);

 5.2 When we will seek your consent

 We will not use or disclose your personal information without your consent unless: